raspberrypilearning/pi-tag/en/step_6.md

 text = input("Enter the text to write: ")
 ```

-+ Below that, add a line of code to write the text to the card:
++ Below that, add a line of code to instruct the player to hold the card to the reader, and another line to then write the text to the card:

 ```python
 print("Hold the tag near the reader")